 But his jaw tightened.
 His fingers fidgeted.
 His voice had that particular flatness of someone reciting a script they no longer believed.

-⏰ When Temporary Becomes Permanent
+⏰ When the Temporary Becomes Permanent

 The pre-approval rule was supposed to interrupt that script.
 Instead, it became the script.